nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 # Contributors to v1.6

-Many thanks to our many [contributors](https://github.com/nim-lang/Nim/graphs/contributors?from=2020-10-16&to=2021-09-25&type=c), nim is a community driven collaborative effort that welcomes all contributions, big or small.
+Many thanks to our recurring and new [contributors](https://github.com/nim-lang/Nim/graphs/contributors?from=2020-10-16&to=2021-09-25&type=c), nim is a community driven collaborative effort that welcomes all contributions, big or small.

 # backward compatibility and preview flags